Posted on Leave a comment

 2. Verify AKC registration.
 Ask for the AKC registration numbers for sire and dam and confirm they are actively registered at akc.org.
 Litters should also be properly recorded.

 3. Call the references.
 Get contact information for three or more placed families and actually call them.
 Ask specifically about long-term health outcomes and whether the breeder has remained accessible.
-Written testimonials on a website are not the same thing.

 4. Search the breeder’s name online.
 Look for reviews, community forum mentions, and any history of disputes.
 Dog breeding communities are small and word travels.
-A pattern of negative experiences from multiple unconnected sources is a significant warning sign.

 5. Read the full contract before paying anything.
 Ask for the puppy contract before placing a deposit.
 A legitimate breeder provides this without hesitation.
-Read every line including health guarantee terms, return policy, spay or neuter requirements, and dispute resolution.

 Does Location Matter?
 The Truth About Buying Out of State

 Location should not be a primary factor in choosing an American Akita breeder.
 The American Akita is a relatively uncommon breed.
 If you are still deciding between the American and Japanese type, read our American Akita vs Japanese Akita comparison before continuing your breeder search.
 There are not enough responsible breeders in every region for buyers to find a top-quality program within driving distance.
-Limiting your search geographically dramatically increases the probability of compromising on standards.

 Responsible breeders place puppies across the country routinely.
 Safe, well-managed transport options including in-cabin flight nanny services and coordinated ground transport make long-distance placement straightforward when done correctly.